The Supreme Court Deals A New Blow To Voting Rights, Upholding Arizona Restrictions

 Though Section 2 has largely been used to prevent minority vote dilution in redistricting, importantly, it does bar voting procedures that "result in a denial or abridgment of the right of any citizen of the United States to vote on account of race or color."
 So the Arizona case was viewed as particularly important because it was the first time the court dealt with a claim of vote denial under Section 2 and how to evaluate it.

 "This Court has no right to remake Section 2," Kagan wrote in her dissent.
-"Maybe some think that vote suppression is a relic of history — and so the need for a potent Section 2 has come and gone. ...
-But Congress gets to make that call.
-Because it has not done so, this Court's duty is to apply the law as it is written.
-The law that confronted one of this country's most enduring wrongs; pledged to give every American, of every race, an equal chance to participate in our democracy; and now stands as the crucial tool to achieve that goal.
-That law, of all laws, deserves the sweep and power Congress gave it.
-That law, of all laws, should not be diminished by this Court."
+"Maybe some think that vote suppression is a relic of history — and so the need for a potent Section 2 has come and gone ...
+But Congress gets to make that call."

 Arizona Republicans and the Republican National Committee argued that both laws were needed to prevent fraud.
 But the 9th U.S. Circuit Court of Appeals ruled that there was no record of fraud and that there was evidence these two provisions ended up denying many minorities the right to vote.
 The appeals court noted, for instance, that ballot collectors were needed in some large, rural and remote parts of the state.
 It pointed, for instance to the Navajo Nation, an area the size of West Virginia, where there are few post offices or postal routes, and where people without cars often have no way to send their ballots without collectors picking them up.